mahmudhasankhan/question-answering-chatbot/README.md

     - Run command `conda env create -f environment.yml`

 ### Run your Chatbot
 1. Run `python ingest.py --file filepath` with your pdf file path to ingest pdf doc chunks ino the Pinecone vectorstore (only needs to be done once).
-Note: If you want to test out my chatbot to see how it works, you can avoid this step.
 2. Start the app by running `python main.py`
-3. Open [localhost:8000](localhost:8000) in your browser
+3. Open [localhost:8000](http://localhost:8000) in your browser

 ## 🐳 Run with Docker (Recommended)